-- 5.20 An arrangement must have a "purpose or effect" of tax avoidance to be a tax avoidance arrangement. - 5.21 It is settled law that the purpose or effect of an arrangement is determined objectively.
-The subjective motive, intentions or purposes of the parties are not relevant.
-The Privy Council confirmed this in Newton and Ashton.78 - 5.22 The Privy Council in Ashton stated: 79
+- An arrangement must have a "purpose or effect" of tax avoidance to be a tax avoidance arrangement. - 5.21 It is settled law that the purpose or effect of an arrangement is determined objectively.
+The subjective motives, intentions or purposes of the parties are not relevant.
+The Privy Council confirmed this in Newton and Ashton.84 - The Privy Council in Ashton stated:85 5.22